wahid000786/MERN-Stack-Deployment-On-Kubernetes-Using-Kubeadm/README.md

 ## Project Description

-This project demonstrates deploying a MERN (MongoDB, Express, React, Node.js) stack blog application on a Kubernetes cluster using Kubeadm.
+This project demonstrates Deploying a MERN (MongoDB, Express, React, Node.js) stack blog application on a Kubernetes cluster using Kubeadm.
 The application consists of three main components: the frontend, backend, and MongoDB database, each running in separate containers and pods.
-The frontend is accessible on port 5173, and the backend is accessible on port 8080 via NodePort services.

 ## Project Structure